A Note from NEED:

 The Coronavirus (COVID-19) situation caused many schools and educational institutions to rethink and restructure the school year.
 We understand the need for engaging and hands-on ideas for teachers and organizations to use in a distance learning or hybrid teaching environment, and for families to use at home to keep kids thinking, exploring, and inquiring.
 Below are some of our favorites resources we’ve pulled together for teachers, students, and families to utilize!

-NEED curriculum is always available for FREE PDF download or e-publication at shop.NEED.org.
+NEED curriculum is always available for FREE PDF download or e-publication in our shop!

 Follow NEED on social media for more updates and sharing of great resources!